krizsan/k3s-cluster-ansible/README.md

 The K3S cluster is defined in the inventory.yml file.
 Currently only one master node per cluster is supported.
 <br/><br/>
-Please refer to the README in the k3scluster role (k3s_cluster/roles/k3scluster/README.md) for instructions on how to set up a K3S cluster using Molecule and this collection.
+Please refer to the README in the k3scluster role (k3s_cluster/roles/k3scluster/README.md) for instructions on how to set up a K3S cluster using Molecule.